-13.3 Licence requirements
+11.3 Licence requirements

-The CMVM must grant prior simplified authorisation for the incorporation of FIIs and FIMs, as for the SIMs and SIIMOs.
+The CMVM must grant prior authorisation for the incorporation of FIIs and OICs, as well as for SIMs and SIIMOs.

 The application for the authorisation must be presented, amongst others, with the drafts of the management regulation, the simplified and complete prospectus and the agreements to be signed with the proposed custodian credit institution and marketing agents.